Start talking about healthy teen relationships before dating even begins.

 - Teens isolating themselves or making excuses for a partner.

-You can help your teen “problem solve” by asking what she would do if she felt unsafe or poorly treated by a partner.
+You can help your teen solve problems by asking what she would do if she felt unsafe or poorly treated by a partner.
 Listening to your teen’s answers and offering suggestions of your own can keep the conversation going.

 Most importantly, be sure to model healthy relationships with others and with your children.
 Treating your partner, your friends and your teen with respect helps your teen see your values and examples in action.
-Here is just one of many great resources at HealthFinder.gov.
+It’s also helpful to provide your teen with descriptions of what healthy — and not-so-healthy — relationships look like, whether romantic ones or friendships.
+Here is a helpful reality check for adolescents.

 This post was written by Mary Romano, M.D., who loves taking care of adolescent patients and working with adolescents and their parents to keep them safe and healthy.
 She is the mother of two children.